Juan Martín del Potro: 2012: Olympic bronze, back to top 10

-Del Potro played at the second Grand Slam of the year, the French Open, where he was seeded ninth.
-Del Potro defeated Albert Montañés, Édouard Roger-Vasselin and Marin Čilić.
-He defeated seventh seed Tomáš Berdych before losing to Roger Federer in the quarterfinals in five sets, after being up two sets to love.
+At the French Open, where he was seeded ninth, Del Potro defeated Albert Montañés, Édouard Roger-Vasselin, Marin Čilić and seventh seed Tomáš Berdych before losing to Roger Federer in the quarterfinals in five sets, after being up two sets to love.

 At Wimbledon, del Potro beat Robin Haase, Go Soeda, and Kei Nishikori, before losing to David Ferrer in the fourth round.

-At the Olympic Games, also held at the All England Club in Wimbledon, del Potro faced Roger Federer in the semifinals, which resulted in the longest "best of three sets" tennis match by duration in history, lasting four hours and 26 minutes, half an hour longer than the previous record holder, a Milos Raonic – Jo-Wilfried Tsonga match that took place three days earlier; the final set took two hours and 43 minutes.
-Del Potro lost the match, 6–3, 6–7, 17–19.
+At the Olympic Games, also held at the All England Club in Wimbledon, del Potro faced Federer in the semifinals, which resulted in the longest "best of three sets" tennis match by duration in history, lasting four hours and 26 minutes; the final set took two hours and 43 minutes.
+Del Potro lost the match, by 17–19 in the third set.
 Less than two hours after this marathon, del Potro took to the tennis court again with Gisela Dulko for their quarterfinal mixed doubles match against Lisa Raymond and Mike Bryan, which they lost.
-Two days later, del Potro defeated Novak Djokovic in the bronze-medal match.
+Two days later, del Potro defeated Djokovic in the bronze-medal match.
 It was del Potro's first victory over Djokovic, excluding a win that occurred in the Davis Cup where Djokovic retired after dropping the first set.

 Del Potro returned to hard courts to play at the Rogers Cup, where he was upset by 33-year-old world No. 40 Radek Štěpánek.

-Del Potro ended the illustrious career of American tennis star Andy Roddick retiring him by winning their fourth round match before going on to lose in the quarterfinals of the US Open against Djokovic.
+Del Potro ended the illustrious career of American tennis star Andy Roddick, retiring him by winning their fourth round match before going on to lose in the quarterfinals of the US Open against Djokovic.

 In October, del Potro beat qualifier Grega Žemlja to win the Erste Bank Open in Vienna.
-He then beat Roger Federer to win the Swiss Indoors title, in Basel.
+He then beat Roger Federer in a third set tie-break to win the Swiss Indoors title, in Basel.
 The following week, he suffered a third-round loss to Michaël Llodra at the BNP Paribas Masters.
 During the round-robin stage of the ATP World Tour Finals, he won two of his three matches and qualified for the semifinals, where he was defeated by Djokovic in three sets, after leading by a set and a break.